coreboot/coreboot/Documentation/contributing/gsoc.md

       process and common issues.

     * Get signed up for Gerrit and push at least one patch to Gerrit for review.
-      Check Easy projects or ask for simple tasks on the [mailing list] or on our other [community forums] if you need ideas.
+      Check the [easy project list][Project ideas] or ask for simple tasks on the [mailing list] or on our other [community forums] if you need ideas.

 ### During the program